 Green olives are a healthy option for cats; however, they are not the best option for them to eat.
-They contain a lot of salt and preservatives which can be harmful for their health.
-Plain, unsalted green olives are the best choice for your cat if it wants to snack on something healthy from time-to-time.
+They contain a lot of salt and preservatives which can be harmful to their health.
+Plain, unsalted green olives are the best choice for your cat if it wants to snack on something healthy from time to time.

 Are Green Olives Bad For Cats

 Green olives are safe for your cat to eat, as they are not poisonous and do not have any harmful effects on cats.
 You should also know that green olives are a good source of vitamins, minerals, and fiber for your cat.

 Additionally, you’ll want to remove the pit from the olive before feeding it to them, as this can cause a blockage in their digestive tract.

 Olive contains nepetalactone, which is responsible for the playful behavior of cats.
 However, the effects of the chemical are mostly anecdotal and inconclusive.
 So, yes, olives make mats high.

 Pimentos are a type of mild red pepper and are used in many dishes, including salads, sandwiches, and tapenades.